kcking/rustdoc-global-theme/README.md

 Package extension with `make package`.
 Go to `about:addons -> Gear Icon -> Install addon from file...` and select `extension.zip`.

 You can also install it directly from [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/rustdoc-global-theme/).

+## Usage

+Click the addon's icon (currently the default icon 😅), then choose your desired theme.
+All rustdoc pages will now have that theme (you will have to refresh any already-open pages).